orb-community/orb/CONTRIBUTING.md

 ## Opening an issue

-Below are a few guidelines for opening an issue on one of NS1's open-source repositories.
+Below are a few guidelines for opening an issue on one of NetboxLabs's open-source repositories.
 Adhering to these guidelines to the best of your ability will help ensure that requests are resolved quickly and efficiently.